-Just as legal definitions of juvenile delinquency have varied, social definitions have evolved as well.
-As Norval Morris and Gordon Hawkins so aptly put it:
+Just as legal definitions of juvenile delinquency have varied, so have its social definitions.
+As Norval Morris and Gordon Hawkins put it:

-Juvenile delinquency is not a simple term.
-It means different things to different individuals, and it means different things to different groups.
-It has meant different things in the same group at different times....
-In popular usage, the term juvenile delinquency is used to describe a large number of disapproved behaviors of children and youth.
-In this sense, almost anything the youth does that others do not like is called juvenile delinquency.66
+Juvenile delinquency . . . means different things to different individuals, and it means different things to different groups.
+It has meant different things in the same group at different times In popular usage, the term juvenile delinquency is used to describe a large number of disapproved behaviors of children and youth.
+In this sense, almost anything the youth does that others do not like is called juvenile delinquency.
+66

-For example, a juvenile's parents, siblings, or relatives may call a certain behavior "delinquent" even though no law was violated.
-The youngster who refuses to do household chores, fights with siblings, associates with "bad" friends, talks back, or listens to the "wrong" music may be called delinquent by parents, although the juvenile court would likely ignore the problem.
+For example, a juvenile's parents, siblings, or relatives may call a certain behavior delinquent even though no law was violated.
+The youngster who refuses to do household chores, fights with siblings, associates with "bad" friends, talks back, or listens to the "wrong" music may be called delinquent by parents, although the juvenile court would likely ignore these problems.

 It is not unusual for parents to complain to their local probation department that their child is a juvenile delinquent and beyond their control.
-Once parents discuss the matter in detail with a probation officer, they may redefine their youngster as a problem child or a person in need of supervision (PINS), but not as a delinquent.
-Parents also may find family counseling more appropriate than the juvenile court for addressing many adolescent problems.
+Once parents discuss the matter in detail with a probation officer, they may redefine their youngster as a problem child, or a person in need of supervision (PINS), but not a delinquent.
+Parents may also find family counseling more appropriate than the juvenile court for handling many adolescent problems.

 In the public's mind, a few juveniles hanging out together on a street corner elicits the image of a delinquent gang.
-While these juveniles may not belong to any formal gang, it is their appearance that decides a person's view.
-When juveniles use obscene language, pose in "threatening" ways, listen to explicit music, or wear clothing to set them apart from the adults watching them, it is not surprising that they are labeled delinquent.
-However, their actual behavior does not need to be legally defined as delinquent for the public definition to be applied.
+While these juveniles may not belong to any formal gang, it is their appearance that informs a person's view of them.
+When juveniles use obscene language, pose in "threatening" ways, listen to explicit music, or wear clothing designed to set them apart from the adults watching them, it is not surprising that they might be labeled delinquent.
+In fact, their actual behavior does not need to be legally defined as delinquent for the public definition to be applied.

-In each of the previously mentioned settings, juvenile misbehaviors provoke public reactions.
-On some occasions and in some settings, their misbehaviors may be tolerated; in others, they may not.
-When the legal definition of delinquency applies to a juvenile's behavior, it suggests that what he or she did exceeded the limits of public tolerance, and further suggests that the behavior would be considered inappropriate for adults as well as for children.
+In each of the previously described settings, juvenile misbehaviors may provoke public reactions.
+On some occasions and in some settings, these misbehaviors may be tolerated; in others, they may not.
+When the legal definition of delinquency applies to a juvenile's behavior, it suggests that what the child did exceeded the limits of public tolerance, and further suggests that behavior would be considered inappropriate for adults as well as for children.

-The variety of legal and nonlegal definitions of juvenile delinquency suggests that there is a level of subjectivity in definitions and societal images of delinquency.
+The variety of legal and nonlegal definitions of juvenile delinquency suggests that a certain amount of subjectivity is incorporated in definitions and societal images of delinquency.
 These images frequently originate in literature, film, television, music, and video games.
-When art accurately reflects society, there is little doubt that some degree of reality is being represented.
-From the youthful pickpockets of Dickens' nineteenth-century London to the neglected and tormented youth in Rebel Without a Cause, novels and films have been known to vividly capture aspects of juvenile delinquency.
-However, these images of delinquency leave no room for the more subtle shadings of behavior, and they overemphasize the more dramatic facets.
-Unfortunately, for much of society, juvenile delinquency and the delinquent exist exactly as portrayed by text, in film, or, more recently, in video games.
+From the youthful pickpockets of Dickens's nineteenth-century London to the neglected and tormented youth in Rebel Without a Cause, novels and films have been known to vividly capture aspects of juvenile delinquency.
+Many of these images of delinquency leave no room for the more subtle shadings of behavior, and they tend to overemphasize the more dramatic aspects.
+Unfortunately, for much of society, juvenile delinquency and the delinquent exist exactly as portrayed by text, film, or, more recently, video games.